 - 1. The curtilage is defined as the area of land attached to a building.
 All of the land within the curtilage of the site will also be defined as previously-developed.
 However this does not mean that the whole area of the curtilage should therefore be redeveloped.
 For example, where the footprint of a building only occupies a proportion of a site of which the remainder is open land (such as a hospital) the whole site should not normally be developed to the boundary of the curtilage.
-The local planning authority should make a judgement about site layout in this context, bearing in mind other planning considerations such as policies for the protection of open space, playing fields or development in the countryside.
+The planning authority should make a judgement about site layout in this context, bearing in mind other planning considerations such as policies for the protection of open space, playing fields or development in the countryside.
 They should consider such factors as how the site relates to the surrounding area and requirements for on-site open space, buffer strips and landscaped areas. - 2.
 This relates to minerals and waste sites which would otherwise remain unrestored after use because the planning permission allowing them did not include a restoration condition.
-All other such sites will be restored to greenfield status, by virtue of the planning condition. - 4.4.2 Once established that the development is located on previously developed land (as defined in the box above) an assessment of its suitability must be undertaken.
-Factors that define the suitability of the previously developed land include: - Location As the plan promotes sustainable development, proposals involving development on poorly sited development will not be considered to align with the Policy's approach.
+All other such sites will be restored to greenfield status, by virtue of the planning condition.
+It should be recognised, however, that non-hazardous landfills may not be able to accommodate built development without significant investment and long-term monitoring. - 3.
+Nature conservation value may be identified through Green Infrastructure assessments (see Chapter 6). - 4.4.2 Once established that the development is located on previously developed land (as defined in the box above) an assessment of its suitability must be undertaken.
+Factors that define the suitability of the previously developed land include: - Location As the plan promotes sustainable development, proposals involving development on poorly sited development will not be considered to align with the

+Policy's approach.
 In line with national planning policy it is expected that new development will be located within or close to existing settlements which already have the infrastructure to service the development and which are accessible via sustainable means of transport.